awyspr/fieldnotes/x2026-01-19-estimates-from-cloudformation.md

 ## What's this one all about then ?

-Our recent fieldnote about deal sizing from estimates jogged our memory about an old feature which is worth revisiting: generating estimates from cloudformation workload definitions.
+Our recent fieldnote about deal sizing from estimates jogged our memory about an old feature which is worth revisiting: generating estimates from CloudFormation workload definitions.

+This was the hook:

+``"Partners can optionally import AWS Pricing Calculator URLs to automatically populate AWS service selections and corresponding spend estimates into their opportunities, reducing the need for manual re-entry.``

+### Workload cost estimates from CloudFormation

+This is actually a fairly old CLI/API, but its a goodie.

 HOW-TO: Create Workload Cost Estimates from CloudFormation https://docs.aws.amazon.com/cli/latest/reference/cloudformation/estimate-template-cost.html

-### Minor heading

 Text